Gulshan1357/nexus-game-engine/Nexus/src/Components/README.md

      - Player identifier (`Input::PlayerID playerId`).
      - Input values, e.g., `upVelocity`, `rightVelocity`, `downVelocity`, and `leftVelocity`.

+8. **ConstraintType Component**
+   - Informs the constraint system of the constraint's type.
+Possible values: `JOINT`.
+   - Always add this component along with a type constraint component.
+     - **Joint Constraint Component**: Stores the
+       - connected entities `a` and `b`,
+       - `anchorPointForA` and `anchorPointForB` which is the location of the anchor point w.r.t 'a' and 'b' computed by the `ConstraintSystem`,
+       - and 'jacobian' matrix, 'cachedLambda' (for impulse) and `bias` (for Baumgarte stabilization) also computed by the `ConstraintSystem`.
 ---

 ## Additional Information Regarding RigidBody